 2. Python for AI

 The Python for AI course teaches students the Python programming language and how to develop AI programs.
-Python is one of the most popular programming languages and is used in web development, game development, machine learning, and data science, so it is a valuable language for your student to learn.
+Python is one of the most popular programming languages and is used in web development, game development, machine learning, data science and so many more places..
 In this course, students learn to create animations, games, and real-world projects.
+This class offers a focus on Artificial Intelligence.
+This includes learning more about data structures and libraries.

 3. Modern Website Design with Wix

 In the Modern Website Design with Wix course, students use Wix to develop interactive and engaging websites.
 In this course, students learn the general website structure and navigation, choose colors and design elements, and how to collect payments.
-Websites are constantly in high demand, and we use websites every day.
+Websites are a key part of everyday life and are constantly evolving with new ideas and technologies.
 Not only will students gain the skills needed to develop websites professionally, but they will also have a deeper understanding of how the websites they access and use function.

 4. Coding with Roblox Studio in Lua